reef-technologies/handbook/README.md

 #### So that we know how much we should charge the customer

-You may log some time to `INTERNAL / *`, which is paid by the company and not by a customer
+You may log some time to `RT / *`, which is paid by the company and not by a customer

 #### So that we know how much we should charge which customer

-Assuming that you somehow logged zero time to `INTERNAL / *`, when you work on multiple projects, we want to know how much time was worked for which customer so that we can bill them for it appropriately.
+Assuming that you somehow logged zero time to `RT / *`, when you work on multiple projects, we want to know how much time was worked for which customer so that we can bill them for it appropriately.
 Billing a customer inaccurately goes against a foundation of the company ("happy customers", see above).

 #### So that we know how much VAT tax we should pay